Time to market

 Development was carried out in close cooperation with sales, back office, marketing, and IT.
 The challenge was to merge the requirements of all these stakeholders into a consistent operating concept – user-centered, technically scalable, and legally sound.

-The design of the digital ordering process was based on an intensive analysis phase: business requirements, user habits, legal frameworks, and existing interaction patterns were systematically evaluated and translated into prototypical user journeys.
+The design of the digital ordering flow was based on an intensive analysis phase: business requirements, user habits, legal frameworks, and existing interaction patterns were systematically evaluated and translated into prototypical user journeys.

 The aim was an ordering process that met two core criteria: legal compliance under the distance selling law and maximum user-friendliness despite complex data structures.
 Users should only see information and options relevant to their context – supplemented by helpful tips and logical groupings.